MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 For example if you have a $100.00 on the employee W2 in Box 12 D, the retirement plan box will be marked when you create the year end wage file, even if it is not marked under Cards | Payroll | Tax.
 Also on the validation report it will warn you when you have labels for retirement plans and the box is not marked.
 Special Codes are deferred comp, but W-2 Retirement Plan is not checked.

-- The correct Last Year-end Update date doesn't appear in the Payroll Setup window, even though I installed the 2023 year-end update and see the changes included in the update.
+- The correct Last Year-end Update date doesn't appear in the Payroll Setup window, even though I installed the 2024 year-end update and see the changes included in the update.
 Is there something I need to do?

 The Last Year-end Update date is read from the LastYearEndUpdate= line in the Dex.ini file.
 When you install a year-end update on a computer, the Dex.ini file on that computer is updated.
 However, in some Windows Terminal Server deployments, there is only a single installation of Dynamics GP, which many users access.
 Each user typically has a Dex.ini file in their home Windows folder.
 Installing the year-end update on the server doesn't update each user's Dex.ini file.
-In these situations, you should manually update each user's Dex.ini file so that the appropriate line reads LastYearEndUpdate=11/18/2022.
+In these situations, you should manually update each user's Dex.ini file so that the appropriate line reads LastYearEndUpdate=11/21/2024.
-**NOTE**
-For the 2023 Year end this date was not updated.
-To verify that your update installed check the Dynamics GP version under Help | About Dynamics GP, the version should be 18.6.1695 or later.

 For more information about how the Year-end Update date is changed, search the [Microsoft Dynamics Knowledge Base](https://support.microsoft.com/help/981312/the-date-in-the-last-year-end-update-field-is-not-updated-after-you-in) and view article number 981312.